StetHD/tarifa-book/usage/ios.md

 }
 ```

-* `id` is the bundleid of the application.
+* `id` the bundleid of the application.
-* `product_name` is the final app name, the one you read on the screen
+* `product_name` the final app name which is shown on your devices's OS.
-* `product_file_name` is the name of the compiled .ipa file
+* `product_file_name` the name of the compiled .ipa file.

-On iOS, it's possible to deploy an app via ad-hoc distribution which needs to sign
+On iOS, it's possible to deploy an app via ad-hoc distribution but this requires
-the app with a certificat and a mobile provisioning file.
-When creating a tarifa project,
+the app to be signed with a certificate and a mobile provisioning file.
+When
-the `create` command will add signing and deploy information on the stage configuration in the `private.json` file.
+creating a tarifa project, the `create` command will add signing and deploy information
+on the stage configuration in the `private.json` file.

 ``` json
 {